Circuit Board making- The best way to make PCB at home

 - Circuit by hand on PCB.

 - Laser cutting edge etching.

-Since laser method is industrial method to make PCB we will get in detail of first two method to make PCB at home.
+Since laser method is the industrial method to make PCBs, we will go into detail for the first two methods.

 PCB design is usually done by converting your circuit’s schematic diagram into a PCB layout using PCB layout software.
 There are many cool open source software packages for PCB layout creation and design.